North Pointe Enrollment Information

 A student who has received a failing grade from another school or district may be required to participate in a Preventative Academic Intervention Program.
 North Pointe is not a credit recovery school and does not have a credit recovery program.
 Students must have credits necessary for their academic program.
 Therefore, a student’s file is not complete and the student cannot be scheduled for classes until Pointe has been able to review the student’s complete academic record.

 North Pointe Student File Checklist

 For your convenience, we provide a list of the items necessary to complete the student’s file and that we need before the student is scheduled for classes.
-Only the Student Registration (1), proof of age and identity (8), and proof of residency (9) must be submitted for the student’s enrollment application to be considered complete.
-Most families find it easiest to submit all the documents at one time.
+Only the Student Registration (1), and proof of residency (2) must be submitted for the student’s enrollment application to be considered complete.
+However, some items must be submitted before the student can attend classes and most families find it easiest to submit all the documents at one time.

-- Proof of immunization: up to date and complete immunization records.
-Homeless students must provide immunization records within 5 calendar days of enrollment.
+- Proof of immunization: we require up-to-date, complete immunization records before student can attend classes. *Homeless students must provide immunization records within 5 calendar days of enrollment.

 - Proof of age and identity*: certified copy of birth certificate, or other reliable evidence of age and identity that must be accompanied by an affidavit explaining why birth certificate is not available (this must be submitted within 30 days of enrollment or the student will be automatically withdrawn).

 - Academic Records* (if applicable – unofficial transcript, most recent report card, etc).
 If this is not provided before the student begins classes, the school reserves the right to change the student’s classes and/or grade level when we receive records from the previous school.
 This may include withdrawing the student if the correct grade level is already full.